 A Project Abstract is required for all applications.
 The Project Abstract must contain a summary of the proposed activity suitable for dissemination to the public.
-It should contain a description of the project and spending plans, as well as the methods to be implemented and sustained to achieve grant Program goals.
+It should contain an overview of the proposal and spending plans.
 This abstract must not include any proprietary/confidential information.

-B. PROJECT NARRATIVE - 350 POINTS
+C. PROJECT NARRATIVE - 450 POINTS